 Absolute Drawdown

 This calculates the amount that has decreased from the starting account balance.
 An 8% absolute drawdown occurs, for instance, if you begin with $10,000 and your balance falls to $9,200.
-Strict absolute drawdown restrictions of 4–12% of the initial capital balance are typically set by proprietary firms.
+Proprietary firms typically set strict absolute drawdown restrictions of 4–12% of the initial capital balance.

 Daily Drawdown

-Usually expressed as a percentage of the closing balance from the day before, this caps the amount a trader can lose in a single trading day.
-Reaching this threshold frequently leads to instant expulsion from a prop firm’s program.
+Usually expressed as a percentage of the day before's closing balance, this caps the amount a trader can lose in a single trading day.
+Reaching this threshold often results in immediate expulsion from a prop firm's program.

 Trailing Drawdown